kubamaz/Kubamaz/README.md

 # Hello👋 Welcom to my Github!
-I am a 20-year-old developer from Poland 🇵🇱, currently studying Informatics (yes Informatics not Computer Science) at Lodz University of Technology.
+I am a 20-year-old developer from Poland 🇵🇱, currently studying IT at Lodz University of Technology.

 I primarily work with the following technologies: